Variations on Muchnik's Conditional Complexity Theorem: Muchnik's Theorem and Extractors

 \textbf{Remarks}.
-1.~The process of enumerating $a'$ such that $\KS^{\infty,s'}(a'|b)<k$ sequentially for $s'=1,2,3,\ldots$ can be considered as the enumeration of all $a'$ such that $\KS(a'|b)<k$.
+1.~The process of enumerating $a'$ such that $\KS^{\infty,s'}(a'\mmid b)<k$ sequentially for $s'=1,2,3,\ldots$ can be considered as the enumeration of all $a'$ such that $\KS(a'\mmid b)<k$.
 So we just get the proof for the unrestricted version of Muchnik's theorem with an additional remark: if an explicit extractor is used, then the short programs provided by this theorem require only slightly more space than the programs given in the condition.

-2.~When we use several layers (instead of a contradiction with the assumption that the complexity $\KS(a|b)$ is exactly $k-1$) we in fact do not need to use small $\varepsilon$ (like $1/n^3$ that we have used in our argument); small constant value of $\varepsilon$ is enough.
+2.~When we use several layers (instead of a contradiction with the assumption that the complexity $\KS(a\mmid b)$ is exactly $k-1$) we in fact do not need $\eps$ to be as small as $1/n^3$; it is enough to use a small constant value of $\eps$.